YikaiHu/dth-consistency-checker/README.md

 An example of full config file can be found [here](./config-example.yaml)

-You must provide at least the minimum information as below:
+If you are running Worker job for Finder job, you must provide at least the minimum information as below:
 ```yaml
 srcBucket: src-bucket
 srcRegion: us-west-2